 In Buddhism and other Indian religions, the Abhaya mudra is a gesture of reassurance and safety that dispels fear and grants divine protection and bliss.
 The palm of the right hand is facing outwards and is held upright.
 This is one of the earliest mudras found on Hindu, Buddhist, Jain, and Sikh images.

 The great pagoda began to be built in 1391 during the reign of Phaya Saen Mueang Ma.
 The pagoda was initially created 80 meters high and 56 meters wide with a square base.
 Its forms were designed in the traditional Lankan style.
+If you rent a motorbike, it’s very easy to get here from anywhere in the city.

 In the 15th century, Chiang Mai became Southeast Asia’s most important center of Buddhist philosophy, preaching, and chronicling.
 At that time, there was an active movement in Chiang Mai to strengthen the Theravada, and new Theravada communities were established, whose influence became dominant.
 Direct Lanna-Lankan religious ties expanded, and the missionary activities of Lankan and local Theravada preachers in the Lanna kingdom intensified.